 In the world of true wireless, there are only a few distinctive form factors, and of these the Soundcore Life P2 is firmly in the inspired-by-Airpods category – which is to say they quite blatantly copy Apple’s design.

 But whatever the Soundcore Life P2 earbuds lack in originality, they make up for with comfort and utility.
-Each of the earbuds is feather-light and has a reassuringly snug fit, helped by the inclusion of several silicon tips in different sizes.
+Each of the wireless earbuds is feather-light and has a reassuringly snug fit, helped by the inclusion of several silicon tips in different sizes.

 The stalk from the earbuds is dark, meaning they don’t stand out as much as the white AirPods, aren’t overly long either.
 Each bud has a single button on it, with simple functionality (on/off, pairing and track skipping) which helps to keep things relatively straightforward.